energysistem/manuals/42260-Tower3/en/15-remote.md

 * Repeat/random modes (RPT button).

-* Select a song or radio station using the number buttons (USB, SD and radioi FM modes).
+* Select a song or radio station using the number buttons (USB, SD and radio FM modes).